Allison Choi Braun on Designing Costumes for Ooze-Filled Body Horror Short 'Zits'

 Before she became a costume designer for television, commercials and film, Braun studied at Maryland Institute College of Art.
 After school, she started designing clothing for brands like Vera Wang, Martha Stewart, Calvin Klein and Lucky Brand.

 “I grew up in Wisconsin.
 I’m Korean American.
 My neighbor, she was an art teacher, she introduced me to one of her students, and she was Chinese American and she lived in New York and was a designer.
 That blew my mind.
 I was like, wait, I could be a designer in New York?
-Like, I can do that?
+I can do that?
 I can leave Wisconsin?
 So I ended up going to art school in Baltimore.
 And then through that connection, I ended up doing an internship in New York with her,” she says.

 She started costuming for live theater in New York before moving to Los Angeles and diving head first into the world of film and television.

 “It was definitely sink or swim,” she says.
-“Doing costume is like for me it’s like full circle.
+“Doing costume, for me, it’s full circle.
 I already know how to make the fabric and drape, draft it, and design it.
 Now, you’re putting it on a body and telling a story.”

 You can learn more about Braun’s work on her website here.